SAP-samples/btp-services-intelligent-routing/05-Setup Azure Traffic Manager-Portal/README.md

     - Type: External endpoint
     - Name: Launchpad US
-    - Fully-qualified domain name (FQDN) or IP: SAP Launchpad service URL for US subaccount (without any path)
+    - Fully-qualified domain name (FQDN) or IP: SAP Build Work Zone, standard edition service URL for US subaccount (without any path)
     - Priority: 1

-    > Note: The SAP Launchpad service URL is the FQDN name that you have also mapped in the [previous exercise (Exercise 4, Step 21)](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping).
+    > Note: The SAP Build Work Zone, standard edition service URL is the FQDN name that you have also mapped in the [previous exercise (Exercise 4, Step 21)](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping).

     ![Cloud Integration EU](./images/08.png)

-12. You have created the first endpoint in the Azure Traffic Manager profile. **IMPORTANT: Repeat Step 11 for the other SAP Launchpad service in the other SAP BTP region(s).**
+12. You have created the first endpoint in the Azure Traffic Manager profile. **IMPORTANT: Repeat Step 11 for the other SAP Build Work Zone, standard edition service in the other SAP BTP region(s).**
-    > Note: Enter the priority as **2** for the other SAP Launchpad service
+    > Note: Enter the priority as **2** for the other SAP Build Work Zone, standard edition service

 13. Display **Overview** of your Azure Traffic Manager profile and copy the **DNS Name**.